chalk-ai/examples/full_examples/image_processing/README.md

-# Dynamic Price Prediction with Chalk
+# Image Processing Example

-In this example we set up some code showing how to write dynamic pricing features in Chalk.
-The goal``` is to show how a company that dynamically prices hotels might define their features.
-This example assumes that data is defined in two places:
+In this example we set up some code showing how to scrape images from websites and process them.

-- A Postgres database with a `hotel` table which contains basic features like `num_rooms` and `location`,
-- A Kafka stream which updates in realtime with customer-hotel interaction information.
+The images are processed with the Python Pillow library and flagged by an image model hosted on a SageMaker endpoint.